Addiction: Behavioral addiction

 Addiction can exist without psychotropic drugs, an idea that was popularized by psychologist Stanton Peele.
 These are termed behavioral addictions.
 Such addictions may be passive or active, but they commonly contain reinforcing features, which are found in most addictions.
 Sexual behavior, eating, gambling, playing video games, and shopping are all associated with compulsive behaviors in humans and have been shown to activate the mesolimbic pathway and other parts of the reward system.
-Based on this evidence, sexual addiction, gambling addiction, video game addiction, and shopping addiction are classified accordingly.
+Diagnostic manuals recognize only some of these as disorders.
+Gambling disorder is the only behavioral addiction classified as a clinical disorder in the DSM-5-TR, which lists internet gaming disorder as a condition requiring further study; the ICD-11 classifies both gambling disorder and gaming disorder as disorders due to addictive behaviors.
+Compulsive sexual behavior disorder, compulsive buying–shopping disorder, and problematic use of social media are discussed in the research literature as candidate addictive disorders, but are not classified as addictions in either manual.